 California’s “Three Strikes” sentencing law was originally enacted in 1994.
 Although it has been slightly amended, the law still mandates harsh sentences for second and third felony offenses in California.

-If you or someone you love already has one felony conviction in this state, you must understand fully the consequences of a second or third felony conviction in California.
+If you or someone you love already has one felony conviction in this state, you must understand fully the consequences of a second or third felony conviction in California and how an assault and battery law firm can help.

 HOW DID THE ORIGINAL THREE STRIKES LAW WORK?